-The Hasselbad XPan and XPan II were unique 35mm film cameras produced between 1998 and 2002 (XPan) and 2003 to 2006 (XPan II).
+The Hasselblad XPan and XPan II were unique 35mm film cameras produced between 1998 and 2002 (XPan) and 2003 to 2006 (XPan II).
 Whilst they were capable of shooting regular 24mm x 36mm frames on 35mm film, the real party trick was being able to switch to a panoramic mode that shot 24mm x 65mm frames.
 Essentially using two frames on the 35mm film simultaneously.

 To shoot these wide frames the camera needed dedicated panoramic lenses and three were produced for Hasselblad by Fujifilm.
-In fact Fuji also sold the XPan camera themselves, branded as the TX1 and TX2 and the lenses were also available with Fuji branding, in a lighter paint colour than the Hasselblad branded versions.
+In fact, Fuji also sold the XPan camera themselves, branded as the TX1 and TX2.
+The lenses were also available with Fuji branding, in a lighter paint colour than the Hasselblad branded versions.

 Note that the 30mm lens required the usage of an additional viewfinder mounted on top of the camera.
 The framelines in the rangerfinder only showed frames for the 45mm and 90mm lenses.